tensorflow/tensorflow/tensorflow/lite/g3doc/android/play_services.md

 [Privacy Policy](https://policies.google.com/privacy).

-**You are responsible for informing users of your app about Google's processing of TensorFlow Lite in Google Play services metrics data as required by applicable law.**
+**You are responsible for informing users of your app about Google's processing of TensorFlow Lite in Google Play services APIs metrics data as required by applicable law.**

 Data we collect includes the following: